createvibe/proxyobserver/README.md

 Use a proxy object to observe deep changes in any javascript object (or array) and maintain the object path, from the root property to the nested property that was modified.

-When nested objects are accessed, a new ProxyObserver is returned for the nested object, instead of the object itself.
+When nested objects are accessed, a new `proxyobserver` is returned for the nested object, instead of the object itself.
 This allows deep path observations in complex objects.

 Nothing is mapped, objects are wrapped on demand.